devansh25mim10120/TEAM-SQUIRTLE/README.md

 ---

-## 🏆 Hackathon Value

-* Real-time system design
-* User-focused problem solving
-* Scalable architecture
-* Innovative use of AI and moderation

----

 ## 🚀 Future Improvements

-* Video/audio study rooms
+* Add sign in and log in feature
-* Better AI integration
+* AI integration
-* User profiles (optional)
+* User dashboard
-* Advanced recommendation system
+* Feature to add friends
+* Verification on hosts and sessions
+* Build an application for better accessibility

 ---

 ## 👨‍💻 Author

-Developed as a hackathon project to demonstrate innovation in collaborative learning and real-time web applications.
+**Team Members**
+* Devansh Singhal
+* Atharv Sharma
+* Ashutosh Pandey

 ---